 Defining: what is a smart meter

-A smart meter records the electrical energy used by a building and sends that information digitally to the utility; in real-time, for monitoring and billing.
-Smart meters allow for two-way communication between the customer’s energy meter, and the utility (as well as for the energy customer, in many circumstances), allowing for utilities to read meters remotely; and for the utility to take operational control of the meter remotely when necessary.
+A smart meter records the electrical energy used by a building and sends that information digitally to the utility (and often can send the data to customers, too); in real-time, for monitoring and billing.
+Smart meters allow for two-way communication between the customer’s energy meter, and the utility (as well as for the energy customer, in many circumstances).
+They allow for utilities to read meters remotely; and for the utility to take operational control of the meter remotely when necessary.
 Smart meters can also track energy consumption and provide data on the energy supply/ demand at the time of use.

 Benefits of Smart Meters